 With the exception of egg yolks (not egg whites), some fatty fish species, organ meats, and certain cuts of beef, there aren’t too many animal products with significant amounts of Vitamin D or zinc.
 Milk has some Vitamin D, but only because milk producers mix in a Vitamin D supplement to the final product.
 (Seriously, check the label of your milk.
 “Milk” probably isn’t the only ingredient.)

 You’ll often see blogs name a bunch of different foods as being pro-testosterone.
-It’s not because the foods listed are magically pro-testosterone.
-It’s because those foods probably contain solid quantities of magnesium, zinc, and/or vitamin D. To the extent that lists of ‘pro-testosterone foods’ contain animal products, I’m not sure they deserve that accolade, especially considering the exposure so many fattier animal products have to xenoestrogens, as mentioned above.
+It’s not because the foods on these lists are magically pro-testosterone.
+It’s probably the listed foods contain solid quantities of magnesium, zinc, and/or vitamin D. To the extent that lists of “pro-testosterone foods” contain animal products, I’m not sure they deserve that accolade, especially considering the exposure so many fattier animal products have to xenoestrogens, as mentioned above.

-So what’s the takeaway here?
-I have no idea.
+What’s the takeaway here about SHBG?
+It’s hard to say.
 All I know is too many well-established healthy habits, like exercise, low glycemic diets, and eating fiber, all increase SHBG.
 And too many of our biggest killers are associated with low SHBG.
 This potentially means less bioavailable testosterone.
 If you’re searching for perfection in diet, you aren’t going to find it.

 Certain phytoestrogens, fruits, and vegetables.
-As mentioned in part 2, consuming moderate amounts of a bunch of phytoestrogens (consuming the foods that those phytoestrogens are found in) are linked with either lowering estrogen or increasing testosterone.
+As mentioned in part 2, consuming moderate amounts of certain phytoestrogens is linked with either lowering estrogen or increasing testosterone.